 This behavior must be so uncommon and unnatural, there isn’t a word for it yet!

-Some people get emails (maybe even texts?) to update them on their Facebook activity.
+Some people get notifications to update them on Facebook activity.

 On a Facebook break — the Facebreak?